Inspector Stone’s Casebook

-It was 10:00 o’clock when we stepped from the warmth of the striped red brick and Portland stone constabulary castle of Scotland Yard and into the grim, grey winter’s day.
+It was ten o’clock when we stepped from the warmth of the striped red brick and Portland stone constabulary of a castle that was Scotland Yard and out into the grim, grey winter’s day.
 The sun was obscured by the leaden clouds.
 The wind came brusque off the Victorian Embankment and the Thames.

 “I have a bad feeling about this.”
 PC Alderton said as she secured her hat.

 I gave her an appraising look — Vera Alderton was fast becoming prescient in the commodification of justice and its application in regards to peerage and privilege.
-Save, I did not know as to how privy she was to the shadowy hellhole that was the Thorndyke affair.
-There had been the erection of the wall of silence built not only to protect the Yard but the reputations of those who had commissioned Robertson-Kirk to begin with.
+If it were at all possible, i would shelter her from further dismay i keeping as long as possible the shadowy hellhole that was the epitome of the gross misapplication of the law: The Thorndyke Affair.
+It was a institutional conspiracy of silence being as there had been erected a wall of silence built not only to protect the Yard, but the reputations of those who had commissioned Robertson-Kirk to begin with.
 And so, new to the constabulary, and even more so being a woman, I could only speculate as to whether the whisperings regarding Robertson-Kirk from the lofty turrets above had filtered down into the storage basement of which she made her office—

 PC Alderton took a step down and asked, “Shall we walk?”